brismit25/brismit25.github.io/index.md

 # Introduction

-I'm an aspiring cybersecurity professional with a solid foundation in IT support, incident response, and problem-solving.
-Currently, I am pursuing a Bachelor's degree in Cybersecurity at The University of Southern Mississippi and hold CompTIA A+, Network+, and Security+ certifications, which have equipped me with essential skills to navigate the evolving world of cybersecurity.
+I’m an aspiring cybersecurity professional with a solid foundation in IT support, incident response, and problem-solving.
+Currently, I’m pursuing a Bachelor’s degree in Cybersecurity at The University of Southern Mississippi and hold CompTIA A+, Network+, and Security+ certifications.
+These achievements have equipped me with the essential skills to navigate the ever-evolving landscape of cybersecurity.

-This portfolio showcases my projects, certifications, and continuous progress as I develop expertise in threat detection, threat analysis, network security, and system hardening.
-I am passionate about securing systems, mitigating risks, and contributing to a safer digital landscape.
+This portfolio highlights my projects, certifications, and continuous progress as I develop expertise in threat detection, network security, and system hardening.
+I’m passionate about securing systems, mitigating risks, and contributing to a safer digital world.

-# Header 2

-> This is a blockquote following a header.
->
-> When something is important enough, you do it even if the odds are not in your favor.
+## Objective

+To leverage my IT experience, certifications, and growing cybersecurity expertise to secure a Cybersecurity Analyst role.
+My goal is to contribute to threat detection, risk mitigation, and system security while continuously enhancing my skills to protect organizational assets against evolving cyber threats.

-# Header 3
+## Header 3

 ```js
 // Javascript code with syntax highlighting.